Seemavij/password_generator/README.md

 >string: Strings are used at a larger scale i.e. for a wide areas of operations such as storing and manipulating text data, representing names, addresses, and other types of data that can be represented as text.
 Python has a rich set of string methods that allow you to manipulate and Drawbacks of String in Python.

+* Technologies Used :
+>Python
+>API
+>Spreadsheet
+>Figma
+>AmIResponsive
+>Googlesheet

+* Deployment :
+>I deployed the app using the website Heroku, which hosts web-based applications.
+Once you have an account with Heroku, follow these steps for deployment -